Exabyte-io/documentation/docs/index.md

 ## Models & Methods

-* explanation the models used to extract the properties of materials and their particular implementations (methods),
+* explanation of the models used to extract the properties of materials and their particular implementations (methods),
 * how to apply these models and run simulations
 * advanced topics:
     * editing simulation input,